AdobeDocs/experience-platform.en/help/edge/commands/command-overrides.md

 The following properties are available within this object:

 * **Datastream override**: Send calls to a different datastream.
 If you set this value, other overrides that require datastream configuration must be configured in the datastream set here.
 * **Third-party ID sync container**: The ID for the destination third-party ID sync container in Adobe Audience Manager.
-You must first configure a third-party ID container override in the datastream's settings before using this field.
+Configuring a third-party ID container override in the datastream's settings is required before using this field.
 * **Target property token**: The token for the destination property in Adobe Target.
-You must first configure a Target property token override in the datastream's settings before using this field.
+Configuring a Target property token override in the datastream's settings is required before using this field.
 * **Report suites**: The report suite IDs to override in Adobe Analytics.
-You must first configure report suite overrides in the datastream's settings before using this field.
+Configuring report suite overrides in the datastream's settings is required before using this field.

 ## Edge configuration overrides using the Web SDK tag extension